Skip to main content

 When a login flow already exists, you can retrieve it by sending a GET request that contains the flow ID to the /self-service/recovery/flows?id=<flow-id> endpoint.

-The flow ID is usually stored in the ?flow= URL query parameter in your application.
+The flow ID is stored in the ?flow= URL query parameter in your application.
 The following example shows how to get flow data using the flow ID.

 get-recovery-browser.sh